amuuu/natural-synth/README.md

 - See the data each node is transmitting to the server or the data that's being transmitted to the main processing node (in real-time)
 - Change the natural parameters that are normally set by GPIO pins remotely. (aka control and paly with the synth remotely from the panel)

 For a cleaner development enviornment, different parts of Natural are divided into different repositories.
 You can find them here: [natural-server](), [natrual-raspberry](), and [natural-peripheral-node]().
+This repository brings all the different parts together and is a guide on how you can build and use Natural!

 # How to build Natural for yourself?

 ## 1) Sensor units